Understanding Loan to Value and how to use it helps you borrow more money with better terms.

 Consider 7 ways, detailed further below to maximize your borrowing strength.

-7 ways to use loan to value to help get the loan you want.
+7 ways to use loan to value to help get the money you want.

-Loan to value is the loan amount a lender offers as a percent of the value of any asset they take as collateral.
+LTV is the amount a lender offers as a percent of the value of any asset they take as collateral.

-Your business applies for a loan.
+Your business applies for capital.
 The lender wants collateral as security and tells you real estate is required.
-Because you need a large business loan, you agree and offer residential real estate.
+Because you need a large business loan, you agree and pledge residential real estate.

 Your home is worth $300,000.
 The lender has a maximum LTV policy of 75% against real estate.

 In this example, the maximum amount would be $300,000 X .75%

 = $225,000.
 If your home is free and clear and the lender agrees to a 75% LTV, then expect $225,000.

 Instead of real estate, you put up equipment or vehicles.
 The amount offered will be much lower.
 35% to 60% is the most common range, depending on the lender and only based on the equipment they choose to accept.
 Lenders rarely are interested in all of the equipment available but may take a blanket lien anyway.